aaron-grau/curic/react/projects/piano/README.md

 Let's write a `NoteKey` React class component.
 We're calling it `NoteKey` to distinguish it from the keyboard's keys.

 This component will be the visual representation of a single note in your piano.
 It's also the component responsible for whether or not to play a `Note`.
-The `Piano` component will pass `NoteKey` a single `key` as a prop.
+The `Synthesizer` component will pass `NoteKey` a single `key` as a prop.
 After `NoteKey` has mounted, create a new `Note` instance and store it as an instance variable.

 Flashback: your `Note` constructor takes a frequency as a parameter, not a string.
 Use your `Tones` constant to convert the string to the right frequency.